Shrimp Enchiladas

 These Shrimp Enchiladas are filled with tender, flavorful shrimp then topped with a delicious homemade creamy sauce.
 It’s the perfect quick, easy weeknight meal if you love shrimp and Tex-Mex!

 I’ve got the best shrimp recipe for you today!
 I’ve been making these shrimp enchiladas for a long time, and they might be one of my favorite enchilada recipes.
-I mean, I love all of my recipes equally, but this one is really special.
+I mean, I love all of my recipes equally, but this one is really special…this and my incredible shrimp tacos.

 I first made these for a friend several years ago, and we LOVED them.
 Juicy seasoned shrimp wrapped up in tortillas and topped with a creamy sauce is a match made in heaven.
 You definitely need to add this to your dinner rotation!